 Parque Nacional Sierra Nevada de Santa Marta is not far to the south as the crow flies and boasts Colombia's tallest mountain, the snow-capped Pico Cristóbal Colón (5,730 m or 18,800 ft).

-My three-week Colombian trip had gotten off to a good start in Bogotá, where I dined at Leo, Harry Sasson, Villanos en Bermudas, and Criterion.
+My three-week Colombian trip started well in Bogotá, where I dined at Leo, Harry Sasson, Villanos en Bermudas, and Criterion.

-From there, it was on to Medellín, where I'd based myself for seven years, making many friends along the way.
+From there, it was on to Medellín, where I'd lived for seven years and made many friends.
 Meals at El Cielo, Carmen, El Barcal, and Moshi were delightful.

-After three years away, I didn't want to return to Colombia and not spend some time in nature.
-So, with Alejandra on board, I booked three days and nights at Cayena Beach Villa.
+After three years away, I didn't want to return to Colombia without spending some time in nature.
+So, I booked three days and nights at Cayena Beach Villa with Alejandra on board.

 Cayena Beach Villa